-If you are a stockholder of record, you may vote in person at the Annual Meeting, or vote by proxy using the enclosed proxy card.
-Whether or not you plan to attend the meeting, we urge you to vote by proxy to ensure your vote is counted.
-You may still attend the meeting and vote in person even if you have already voted by proxy.
+If you have requested to receive printed copies of the proxy materials by mail, you may vote using the proxy card enclosed with the proxy materials and returning it by mail.
+Whether or not you plan to attend the Annual Meeting, we urge you to vote by proxy to ensure your vote is counted.
+You may still attend the Annual Meeting and vote in person even if you have already voted by proxy.

-- To vote in person, come to the Annual Meeting and we will give you a ballot when you arrive. - To vote using the proxy card, simply complete, sign and date the enclosed proxy card and return it promptly in the envelope provided.
+- To vote in person, come to the Annual Meeting and we will give you a ballot when you arrive. - To vote online or via telephone, follow the instructions on the Notice of Internet Availability mailed to you. - If you have received or requested to receive your proxy materials by mail, you have the option to vote using the proxy card included in the mailing.
+To do so, simply complete, sign and date the enclosed proxy card and return it promptly in the envelope provided.
 If we receive your signed proxy card before the Annual Meeting, we will vote your shares as you direct.